janishutz/MusicPlayerV2/README.md

 A music player, specifically created for displaying song information from a CSV or JSON file on multiple different displays that are connected to the same network, just from the browser.

+The [hosted version](https://music.janishutz.com) of this MusicPlayer, which is fully set up for you will be subscription-based and can be paid for on my [store](https://store.janishutz.com/product/com.janishutz.MusicPlayer).
+Not available yet though!

 # Features
 - Electron App that runs on all major Desktop OS (Linux, MacOS & Windows)
 - Show all song information over the local network on any amount of client displays